MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Consent to or reject preview and privacy terms

 Consent to the terms and conditions of [preview](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/) and [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) on behalf of the organization.
+Unlike privacy notices for other features and services, Azure OpenAI can only be consented by an admin, on behalf of the entire organizations.
+Users can't decide for themselves.

 1. In Business Central, search for and open the **Privacy Notices Status** page.
 2. In the **Integration Name** column, select **Azure OpenAI**, then read the terms and conditions that are presented to you.